Datagraphic COVID-19 status – We’re open.

-As a provider of business-critical communications, at Datagraphic we have comprehensive business continuity plans.
-In recent weeks, we have been testing these plans in response to COVID-19.
+As a provider of business-critical communications, at Datagraphic, we have comprehensive business continuity plans.
+Recently, we have been testing these plans in response to COVID-19.

 Following the UK government’s announcement – of a move to the ‘Delay’ phase of its COVID-19 planning – we want to share with you details of our response to COVID-19.

 In changing situations like this, agility is vital.
 We have a team of key personnel at Datagraphic monitoring COVID-19 updates.
-We are following guidance from the UK government, regulatory agencies and health professionals.
-As advice changes, we are ready to fast track decision making via our leadership team.
+We follow guidance from the UK government, regulatory agencies and health professionals.
+As for advice changes, we are ready to fast-track decision-making via our leadership team.

 We have key personnel coordinating internal roles and responsibilities during this outbreak.
-Should this team fall ill, or be unable to carry out their responsibilities, we also have a backup team.
+We also have a backup team if this team falls ill or cannot carry out its responsibilities.